nsscache to support SUP with the following steps:

 In SUNK v7.0.0 and later,

+SSSD and nsscache are mutually exclusive, so you must turn off SSSD before nsscache can handle directory lookups.
 To enable nsscache, you must edit the slurm Helm chart.
-If using individual login pods, you must also edit the slurm-login Helm chart.
+If you use individual login pods, you must also edit the slurm-login Helm chart.

 Update the slurm chart

-In the slurm chart’s values.yaml file, update the sssdContainer.enabled parameter to false and remove the directoryService section, as shown below:
+In the slurm chart’s values.yaml file, update the sssdContainer.enabled parameter to false and remove the directoryService section, as shown in the following example:

-You may remove the directoryCache.directoryService section in the values.yaml of the slurm chart, as nsscache does not use this configuration.
+You may remove the directoryCache.directoryService section in the values.yaml of the slurm chart, because nsscache does not use this configuration.

-SSSD to use nsscache.
-For SUNK versions v6.x and below, SSSD is enabled by default.Update the slurm-login chart
+nsscache.
+For SUNK versions v6.x and earlier, SSSD is enabled by default.Update the slurm-login chart

-If using individual login pods, you will also need to edit the slurm-login chart’s values.yaml file.
+If you use individual login pods, you must also edit the slurm-login chart’s values.yaml file.

-Set the directoryCache.source parameter to nsscache, as shown below:
+Set the directoryCache.source parameter to nsscache, as shown in the following example:

-directoryCache.directoryService section in the values.yaml of the slurm-login chart, as nsscache does not use this configuration.
+directoryCache.directoryService section in the values.yaml of the slurm-login chart, because nsscache does not use this configuration.